 However, some Reservists joined directly to the Reserves, received basic training, follow-on training, and like their former active duty counter-parts serve one weekend a month and two weeks a year.
 However, some programs allow for the Reservists to go active duty for a short period (weeks or months) or an extended period (years or full deployments).
 Depending on your skills and training, you may be eligible for more active duty time and be a part of the Full-Time Support Mission of the Navy.

 Training the Navy Reserve With the FTS Program

 Navy Full-Time Support (FTS) is a program that allows Navy Reservists to perform in positions as full-time active duty members, supporting the Navy Reserve Force.
-These members receive the same pay, allowances, and benefits as active duty members.
-Often there are jobs in the military that are undermanned.
-Depending upon the deployment status or immediate requirement to have a fully trained member fill one of these empty billets, the Reservists can actually fill a need of the active-duty Navy.
+These members receive the same pay, allowances, and benefits as active-duty members.
+Often there are jobs in the military that are understaffed.
+Depending upon the deployment status or immediate requirement to have a fully trained member fill one of these empty billets, the Reservists can fill a need of the active-duty Navy.